What exactly is a bear market?

 It is important to remember the following when we are investing for the long term:

-Contributing a monthly amount to a Savings Plan is a great way to avoid market volatility, build long-term wealth, and fend off inflation.
+Contributing a monthly amount to a Investment Plan is a great way to avoid market volatility, build long-term wealth, and fend off inflation.

-At BUX Zero you can create a Savings Plan using fractional investing, which allows you to build a well-diversified portfolio at a lower cost.
+At BUX you can create a Investment Plan using fractional investing, which allows you to build a well-diversified portfolio without commission.

 Keeping a cool head during spikes and dips often works better in the long run than reacting to day-to-day news, and trying to time the market.
 In any investment, it is best to continue with our plans, focusing on our long-term goals, with a horizon of five, ten or twenty years.